adamhsparks/darktable_settings/README.md

-# darktable_settings
+# darktable_stuff

+## settings

-Gives a bit more room for editing photos in Darktable using smaller font sizes and side bars.
+Files in this folder are my preferred settings for using darktable on.
+These give a bit more room for editing photos, using smaller font sizes and side bars.

-In `darktable_css`, set default font sizes to 5/10.5pt and uses Lucida Grande rather than Sans.
+* In `darktable_css`, set default font sizes to 5/10.5pt and uses Lucida Grande rather than Sans.

-In `darktablerc`, sidebars are set to 300px.
+* In `darktablerc`, sidebars are set to 300px.

+## styles

+My own styles I've developed for darktable